 From there, you can select 'French', 'Primary' and then 'Schemes of Work' for example, to access units of work appropriate for each year group.

 I recommend using an online dictionary to check for the pronunciation of words.
 You can click this link here for the Collins English-French dictionary.

 Type in the word you want to check and then click on the sound button to hear the word being said in French.
 Listen and repeat five times.

 For example, type in the word 'pocket' and then click on the sound button next to 'poche'.
 Choose items you can see around you and find out how to say those words in French.

 We are now able to offer children at home the opportunity to access some of the resources we have recently begun using in our languages teaching in school.

-Year 3 children could access the Italian resources, Year 4 children the Spanish ones and Year 5/6 children the French ones, to complement their topic learning this term.
+Year 3 children can access the Italian resources, Year 4 children the Spanish ones and Year 5/6 children the French ones, to complement their learning in school..